Howard Carter (English preacher): Hampstead Bible School

 In 1921, Carter was handed over leadership of Hampstead Bible School, originally to be on a temporary basis until a more suitable person was available to fill the opening.
 That never happened, as he held this position for some 27 years.
 Under Carter's leadership the school grew so much that they had to purchase a nearby house, and two more Bible schools were opened up.

 He took his work so seriously at the school that he did not receive any of the money donated to the school for his own use unless it was marked specifically for him, and he paid his own room and board to the school out of his salary.

 Assemblies of God

 Howard Carter later became a founding member of Assemblies of God in Great Britain and Ireland.
 He served on the General Council of these groups as vice-chairman 1929-1934, and as chairman 1934-1945.

-His final days
+Later life

 Howard Carter left the Hampstead Bible School in 1948 and moved to the United States where he eventually married Ruth (Fisher) Steelberg.
 She was the daughter of Elmer Kirk Fisher, who was the founder of the Upper Room Mission in Los Angeles, California.
 She had previously been married to Wesley Rowland Steelberg, who was general superintendent of the Assemblies of God U.S.A.
 Steelberg had died while on a trip to Wales in 1952.
 Carter spent the rest of his life in the U.S., and began to travel extensively as a preacher until his death in Springfield, Missouri, in 1971.
-His final days lasted 23 years.